jamf/NoMADLogin-AD/README.md

 * Customize the login screen with your own art and background
 * Display a EULA for users to accept on login
 * Create a keychain item for NoMAD

+## What's new in 1.5.0
+* Added the ability for Autologin to occur after FileVault auth on macOS Big Sur.
+You'll still see the "normal" macOS login screen for FileVault, however, you will not then have to sign into NoMAD Login after that.

 ## What's new in 1.4.0
 * `PasswordOverwriteSilent` a Boolean to determine if the password should be silently overwritten when the AD authentication succeeds, should be used in conjunction with `DenyLocal`.